 Rating Level Statistics

-For each of the Ability domain and Skills domain elements, additional rating level statistics, such as Standard Error and data flags are included to help provide a description of the quality of the data values.
-The file has columns to represent these additional values.
+For each of the domain elements, additional rating level statistics, such as Standard Error and data flags are included to help provide a description of the quality of the data values.
+Each of the domain files (Education, Training, and Experience, Knowledge, Tasks, Work Activities, Work Context, and Work Styles) has columns to represent these additional values.

 The explanations for the Rating Level Statistics columns are explained in the following definitions.

 Standard Error - Standard errors were calculated to provide an indication of each estimate’s precision.
-The standard error of the mean (SEM) is the standard deviation of the ratings across analysts divided by the square root of the number of analysts (i.e., eight).
-Statistics with large standard errors are generally considered less precise than those with small standard errors.
+The standard error is the square root of the variance of the estimate.
+Statistics with large variances are generally considered less precise than those with small variances.

-Not Relevant –The ability or skill level rating is identified as “not relevant” if 0, 1, or 2 analysts rated importance for that ability ≥ 2 (i.e., six or more analysts rated importance a 1).
-A value of “Y” indicates 0, 1, or 2 analysts rated importance ≥ 2.
-A value of “N” indicates more than 2 analysts rated importance ≥ 2.
+Not Relevant – “Level” estimates were flagged as “not relevant” if more than 75% of item respondents to the corresponding “Importance” item rated the item as “not important”.
 Users are encouraged to provide their end-users with an indication that the item level rating is “not relevant” rather than displaying the level value or displaying no level information.